 Knowledge and Understanding

-Present and convincingly defend your process and outcomes, demonstrating critical self-reflection and clear understanding of the professional and ethical context and presentation requirements for your work
+LO1 present and convincingly defend their process and outcomes, demonstrating critical self-reflection and clear understanding of the professional and ethical context and presentation requirements for their work;

 Cognitive Intellectual Skills

-Manage and continuously evaluate the project development process in the context of complex and changing problems
+LO2 manage and continuously evaluate the project development process in the context of complex and changing problems;

-Identify a design problem or situation requiring analysis and resolution, providing a rationale for your choice and decisions and construct a viable project proposal
+LO3 identify a design problem or situation requiring analysis and resolution, providing a rationale for the choice and decisions and constructing a viable project proposal;

 Subject Specific Practical Skills

-Design and undertake a sustained design development process using an appropriate range of resources, techniques, materials, media and discipline-specific knowledge, developing a personal design identity and articulating your creative direction
+LO4 design and undertake a sustained design development process using an appropriate range of resources, techniques, materials, media and discipline-specific knowledge, developing a personal and professional design identity and articulating a creative direction.